 There are heaps of books available on Norse mythology, especially at the beginner level.
 Trying to decide where to start can be daunting.
-In hopes of helping people to navigate this field and get to the good stuff, here’s a list of 10 of the best books on Norse mythology (as of October 2013).
+In hopes of helping people to navigate this field and get to the good stuff, here’s a list of 10 of the best books on Norse mythology (last updated July 2014).
 This list is written primarily with the beginner or intermediate student of Norse mythology in mind, although some of the more specialized books in this list will be of great use to those who are already familiar with the basics of the ancient mythology and religion of the Norse and other Germanic peoples and want to go further.

 The order of the books in this list runs from the most newbie-friendly to the most advanced.

 If you find this list to be helpful enough that you decide to buy one or more of the books listed here, the best way you can say “thank you” is to buy whatever you decide to buy through the Amazon links provided at the end of each book’s description.
 When you do, I get a small commission at no extra cost to you.